Over One Hundred Books in Ten Months

 The Character Naming Problem

 Over 100 books.
-Average 10-15 characters per book.
+Average 10 to 15 characters per book.
 Supporting cast.
 Background characters.
 That's thousands of names.

 Can't use John, Sarah, Mike repeatedly.
 Readers notice.